A redesigned Corolla sedan from Toyota hit the market this fall with larger dimensions, edgier styling and higher fuel economy estimates.

 In addition, all models except the L are available in Plus and Premium trim levels.

-Here is how the various trims break out, with all prices including an $810 destination charge:
+Here is how the various trims break out in the 2014 Toyota Corolla, with all prices including an $810 destination charge:

 Basics: A 132-horsepower, 1.8-liter four-cylinder engine; six-speed manual transmission; power mirrors and windows; a 60/40 split, folding rear seatback; rear drum brakes; and 15-inch steel wheels are standard on the base Corolla.